English and Digital Humanities Librarian

 - Green, Harriett E. 2011.
 “Finding the Canary for Text Mining: Analysis of the use and users of MONK text mining research software.”
 Journal of the Chicago Colloquium on Digital Humanities and Computer Science https://letterpress.uchicago.edu/index.php/jdhcs/article/view/84

-- Green Harriett E. 2015.
+- Green Harriett E. 2016.
 “Fostering Digital Pedagogy Practices through Faculty-Librarian Collaborations: An Analysis of Assessment Strategies for Student-Generated Multi-Modal Digital Scholarship.”
-In Data Driven: Digital Humanities in the Library, edited by Heather Gilbert and John W. White.
-(Accepted.)
+In Laying the Foundation: Digital Humanities in the Library, edited by Heather Gilbert and John W. White.
+(In Press.)
 Lafayette, IN: Purdue University Press.

 - Green, Harriett E., Jordan Ruud, and Andrew Walsh.
 “Using Website Analytics Tools in the Development of a Humanities Library Web Portal.” in Web Analytic Strategies for Information Professionals: A LITA Guide, edited by Tabatha Farney and Nina McHale, 147-166.
 Chicago, IL: ALA Editions, 2013.